How much does a new kitchen cost?

 Wall and floor tiling can also have a big impact on your budget.
 The total cost of kitchen tiling depends on the size of your kitchen, the tiles you’ve chosen and how much your tiler charges to do the work.
 This price can be considerably higher in London than in other parts of the UK.

-The average cost to paint a mid-sized room will be around £350, if you use one tradesperson.
-It should take less than two days to complete, plus the cost of materials (the paint, brushes, rollers, painters tape, etc), which varies depending on where you live.
-This price has fluctuated in recent months due to increasing material prices.
+The average cost to paint a mid-sized room is around £350, if you use one tradesperson, plus the cost of materials (the paint, brushes, rollers, painters tape, etc).

-Below is a breakdown of what percentage of the total cost each component of a new kitchen typically is.
+Below is a breakdown of what percentage of the total cost each component of a new kitchen typically accounts for:

 When it comes to worktops, laminate worktops are the cheapest (from £30 per linear metre), followed by wood (from £150 per linear metre) and stone (from £200 per linear metre).
 However, unit prices will vary depending on where you live, the availability of materials and whether the pieces will need to be cut to fit into your specific space.